Overview

 • Added progress indicators and clearer CTAs

-• Strengthened profile transparency (credentials, reviews, experience)
+• Strengthened profile transparency (credentials, reviews, affiliations)

 THOUGHTS